La Paz, Bolivia 2026: Your Ultimate Travel Guide to the World’s Highest Capital—Where Andean Soul Meets Urban Innovation.

 - Must-Try Dishes:

-- Saltenas: These juicy and baked empanadas should always be eaten upright and never on their back.
+- Saltenas: These juicy and baked empanadas should always be eaten while standing, not while sitting.

 - Pique a lo Macho: This is a spicy dish combining beef, eggs, and potatoes.